 Research Articles: Research articles describe new methodology development and application in computational biology.
-Manuscripts should be limited to 3,000 words, excluding tables, figures, legends, abstract, disclosure or references.
+It is recommended that manuscripts should be approximately 3,000 words, excluding tables, figures, legends, abstract, disclosure or references; longer articles can also be submitted.
 Research articles should include the following sections, in order: abstract, introduction, methods, results, discussion and references.

 Software articles: Short 2-4 page articles describing implementations of new or recently developed computational methods for applications in computational biology.
 The approaches underlying the software should have methodologically interesting components.
 Software articles can be published as companion articles to primary research articles which describe the main methodological contributions.
 Software article submissions should be accompanied by a cover letter that concisely states the novel implementation and algorithmic challenges the software tackles.

 *Research and software articles should report unique findings not previously published.